2022-2023 Homework Policies

 Required: They also must complete two works from among their math, social studies, writing, word studies, keyboarding, or science assignments.
 Sixth graders are learning about the U.S. Constitution.
 We use a study book called We the People.
 On the nights they are supposed to read a lesson, they also write complete answers to the "Review the lesson" questions at the end of each chapter.
 They write these in a History Journal they keep in a spiral notebook.
 They are allowed to count this work as their reading AND one other work, so on these nights they need only complete one additional work.

 6th graders must also write a brief description of each of their three completed works in their Weekly Planners.
 They should show you their planner each night (or next morning) and have you sign.
 Please always sign, but if you believe your 6th graders are not giving their best efforts, feel free to jot a note in the planner.
 We check their planners every morning.
 We will see your note.
-If 6th graders do not complete their homework, they will be required to finish the work during the next day's Recess.
+If 6th graders do not complete their homework, they may be required to finish the work during the next day's recess.